What is SaaS Management? A Detailed Guide

 But what about the application purchased through shadow IT?
 Those unsanctioned purchases wouldn’t have followed the same vetting process that the IT teams did.

-Some of these apps might not comply with security standards like SOC 2, GDPR, AICPA, and more, resulting in compliance and security risks for your organization.
+Some apps might not comply with security standards like SOC 2, GDPR, AICPA, and more, resulting in compliance and security risks for your organization.

 Effective SaaS Management – The key to ending mediocrity

-As the business grows over time, SaaS applications become essential, especially in enterprises, to keep SaaS spending on track.
+As the business grows, SaaS applications become essential, especially in enterprises, to keep SaaS spending on track.
 Effectively managing SaaS applications doesn’t just save on SaaS spend; here’s how it can benefit your business,

 The first aspect of SaaS management is application visibility.
 A 360-degree view of your SaaS stack will help IT teams differentiate between sanctioned and unsanctioned applications purchased via shadow IT.